 While armed guards might sound extreme, in safer parts of the world airlines still need to keep an eye on additional safety measures, with fire escape routes and interconnecting hotel room doors high up on the list.
 Seemingly innocuous measures, such as requiring keycard access to hotel lifts — so only guests can access them — can be the difference between airline crew staying in one hotel versus another.

-Unlike holiday hotels, flight attendants are less interested in the pool or excellent concierge service, and far more interested in things like blackout blinds!
+Unlike holiday hotels, flight attendants are less interested in the swimming pool or excellent concierge service, and far more interested in things like blackout blinds!

 Many airlines will have strict regulations on sleep quality, but these regulations are often enforced by the airline unions themselves.
 At most major airlines, union’s look-out for their members by vetting hotels on behalf of the airline, ensuring that their pilots and cabin crew will manage to get a sufficient rest when they are away from home.